DtxdF/AppJail.docs/docs/trusted-users.md

 When you share a server with co-workers or when you are the only person using a laptop, it is probably worth using AppJail without accessing the `root` account.
 AppJail has a simple but useful wrapper for such users named `appjail-user`.

-The `appjail-user` uses `RUNAS` (default: `doas`) to execute AppJail commands as root.
+The `appjail-user` uses `RUNAS` to execute AppJail commands as root.
 You can set it in the AppJail configuration file to whatever you prefer, such as `sudo` or `doas`.
 Of course, you need to install one of them first.
 I recommend using `security/doas` because it is simple and secure.

 The only rule required in your `doas.conf(5)` file is: